arashsajjadi/G-DetectNet/README.md

   - A **fusion module** employing multi-head self-attention to blend the outputs of both branches.

 - **Loss Function:**
-  We use cross-entropy loss for classification, which compares the predicted class probabilities against the true class labels.
+  I used cross-entropy loss for classification, which compares the predicted class probabilities against the true class labels.

 ---